-Self & Peer Evaluation: students are expected to evaluate their participation and contribution to the group to which they are assigned/have chosen.
+Self & Peer Evaluation: Students are expected to evaluate their participation and contribution to the group to which they are assigned/have chosen.
 Students are expected to evaluate their teammates (group members).
-The link to the self-evaluation will be provided in e-Class at the end of the semester.
+The link to the self-evaluation will be provided in e-Class.